h3xitsec/h3xrecon/README.md

 cd h3xrecon
 ```

-2. Build the local images:
+2. Build the local images (optional, you can also pull the images from the ghcr.io registry, see section 4):
 ```bash
 ./build.sh
 ```